In These Times (magazine): History

 In 1976, Weinstein, a historian and former editor of Studies on the Left, launched the politically progressive journal In These Times.
-He sought to model the newsweekly on the early-20th-century socialist newspaper the Appeal to Reason.
-For some time, its tagline was 'The Socialist Newsweekly'.
-"We intend to speak to corporate capitalism as the great issue of our time, and to socialism as the popular movement that will meet it" he told the Chicago Sun Times on the eve of the first issue's release.
+He sought to model it after the early-20th-century socialist newspaper, Appeal to Reason.
+The initial tagline of In These Times was "The Socialist Newsweekly": "We intend to speak to corporate capitalism as the great issue of our time, and to socialism as the popular movement that will meet it", he told the Chicago Sun Times on the eve of the first issue's release.
 While Weinstein himself was involved with both the New American Movement and the Democratic Socialist Organizing Committee, he wanted the journal to be independent of any one political party or faction.
 Thus, over the years it has published a wide variety of contributors – from anarchists, to union members, to centrists.

-During the 1980s, the publication became well known for its investigative reporting of the Iran–Contra affair.
-It has since broken stories on the deliberate destruction of Iraqi water treatment plants by US forces during the first Gulf War (1990–1991), global warming, and on the emergence of mad cow disease.
+During the 1980s, the publication became known for its investigative reporting of the Iran–Contra affair.
+It later broke stories on the deliberate destruction of Iraqi water treatment plants by US forces during the first Gulf War (1990–1991), on global warming, and on the emergence of mad cow disease.

-During the 1980s, and up to 1992, it was a biweekly newspaper and a democratic-socialist competitor to the National Guardian, which was a biweekly newspaper that was closer to Marxism–Leninism.
+Up until 1992, In These Times was a biweekly publication and a democratic-socialist competitor to the National Guardian, which was a biweekly closer in ideology to Marxism–Leninism.

 Senior editor Silja J. A. Talvi won two National Council on Crime and Delinquency PASS Awards (2005, 2006) for her reporting on the impact of three strikes sentencing on African-American men, and on the trend toward privatization of the prison system.

-The magazine was awarded the Utne Readers Independent Press Award for Best Political Coverage in 2006.
+In These Times was awarded the Utne Readers Independent Press Award for Best Political Coverage in 2006.